Skip to content

 Moderator

-Cochrane
+Barb Cochrane 2025

 Barbara Cochrane, PhD, RN, FAAN

-Our series is organized, planned, and moderated by the fantastic Barbara Cochrane.
+Our series is organized, planned, and moderated by Barbara Cochrane.
 Dr. Cochrane is our Northwest Geriatrics Workforce Enhancement Center’s Co-Director and Professor Emeritus in the School of Nursing.
 Her work focuses on older women’s health and healthy aging, specifically positive aspects of aging, symptoms in older women, breast cancer prevention and survivorship, and cardiovascular health.

 Professional Credit